arianpasquali/basic-reference-rag-implementation/README.md

 - **Search Documents**: Finds relevant information in manuals, contracts, and warranty documents
 - **Tool Orchestration**: Answers complex questions by combining different tools

+You can run it locally or you can access the deployed version at [https://rag-reference-demo.onrender.com/](https://rag-reference-demo.onrender.com/).

 ## How it works

 The assistant uses a multi-step LangGraph workflow with intelligent routing: